-Silos are very good at perpetuating myths based upon inaccurate perceptions that circulate without being challenged in an individual business unit.
-This is because a silo mentality encourages people to become over-reliant on information circulated from within their own department.
+Silos are very good at perpetuating myths on inaccurate perceptions that circulate without being challenged in an individual business unit.
+This is because a silo mentality encourages people to become over-reliant on information from within their own department.

 This level of overconfidence in the knowledge held within the silo can reduce willingness to interact with other business units and limit opportunities to share knowledge and expertise.
-Employees may therefore become isolated and feel dissatisfied which can have serious consequences for staff morale and retention.
+Employees may therefore become isolated and feel dissatisfied.
+It can have serious consequences for staff morale and retention.
 This can damage efforts to improve the customer experience and often leads to complacency which can be disastrous for CRO.

 Limited customer insight: